We’ve just come off the back of Nature Tech Week, with Thursday and Friday dedicated to the Nature Tech Unconference.

 As product designer for Natural-Apptitude/Coreo, I attended both days and came away with not only with a broader understanding of the nature tech sector as a whole, but also with a much deeper appreciation of the global role technology can play in supporting conservation, biodiversity monitoring, and nature recovery.

-The first workshop I attended, put on by the HCV Network, explored how nature technology can move beyond expert-led monitoring towards more participatory, community-owned conservation systems.
-Discussions focused on combining remote sensing and biodiversity monitoring with local knowledge, citizen science, and social indicators.
-In the group discussions I touched on Natural Apptitude’s Sapelli app and how empowering and incentivising local communities to collect their own data via citizen science initiatives can help bridge the gap between biodiversity monitoring and the cultural and social values connected to local habitats and ecosystems.
+In the group discussions I talked about Natural Apptitude’s Sapelli app and how empowering and incentivising local communities to collect their own data via citizen science initiatives can help bridge the gap between biodiversity monitoring and the cultural and social values connected to local habitats and ecosystems.

-Another workshop by the Connected Conservation Foundation explored how effective biodiversity conservation depends not just on collecting data, but on having the digital skills, infrastructure, and governance needed to turn monitoring into action.
-Discussions covered everything from GIS and Earth observation systems to citizen science and protected area management platforms, working alongside tech providers, educators, and policy makers and as a group we tried to identify where current systems are falling short and considered how each participant’s own tools (Coreo in my case) and expertise could help improve existing workflows and processes.
+Working alongside tech providers, educators, and policy makers and as a group we tried to identify where current systems are falling short and considered how each participant’s own tools (Coreo in my case) and expertise could help improve existing workflows and processes.

 I was also very excited to finally meet Coreo’s new partners, Gentian, face-to-face.
 Their workshop explored how AI and very high-resolution satellite imagery can help turn complex ecological data into practical, decision-ready outputs.
 Examples included site-level habitat analysis, precision monitoring of nature recovery over time, and assessing the likelihood of protected or priority species being present on a site.
 Breaking into skill-focused groups, including a BNG table which I joined, participants discussed which existing solutions were already “good enough” and where AI-enabled technology could have the greatest impact in current workflows.